A new, unique service:

 Here’s Why and What:

-Certain elements must be present in the first 10 pages.
+Certain elements should be present in the first 10 pages in most scripts.

 Readers for producers stop reading and pass on a script if the first 10 pages are flawed.